MGEScan/mgescan/README.md

 ===========

-A Galaxy based system for identifying retrotransposons in genome License
+A Galaxy based system for identifying retrotransposons in genome

+License
 -------
 Copyright (C) 2014 Mina Rho & Haixu Tang.
+See the LICENSE file for license rights and limitations (GPL v3).

 This program is part of MGEScan.